 For many years, PayPal has been the world pioneer of financial transactions in the casino and online gaming industry.
 Paypal was founded in the United States in December 1998 before being acquired a few years later by the famous online auction site, Ebay.

-Play Online Casino with PayPal However, even if it is now possible to play online casino games with Paypal, sites offering the most popular and secure way to deposit and withdraw money online are not legion.
-Indeed far from being ready to offer its services to all online casinos that are in demand, Paypal has selected its partnerships with stringent criteria, with transparent sites with European licenses, led by companies with ethical standards.
+Even if it is now possible to play online casino games with Paypal.
+Sites offering the most popular and secure way to deposit and withdraw money online are not legion.
+Indeed far from being ready to offer its services to all online casinos that are in demand, Paypal has selected its partnerships with stringent criteria, with transparent sites with European licenses.
+Led by companies with ethical standards.
 Suddenly an online casino that accepts Paypal increases its reputation in the community, which is not negligible for the consumer in this jungle of gambling sites.

 To learn more, there is an information guide on the subject, Casino Paypal, which provides all you need to know about online casinos accepting Paypal as a payments method.
 Online poker and betting sites accepting Paypal Poker fans are no exception.
 Indeed, some poker sites accept PayPal as method of deposit and withdrawal.

 These few online poker rooms communities are the most popular sites in the industry with a reputation that is well established.
 Finally, if you prefer a bet on a horse race or on the last Champions League football game, you should know that some big industry names have joined the small circle of online betting sites accepting Paypal as a payments method.
 Companies listed on the London Stock Exchange.
 Largely based in Europe, such as Bwin or Betfair.
 As well as some of the most popular bookmakers in the UK, such as Ladbrokes, Victor Chandler and Paddy Power.